DGUV Information 200-006 - Training for work on vehicles with high voltage syste...

 1.4 Qualification for Stage 3: live electrical work

-2. Training for work relating to production and commissioning during the manufacturing process4.2
+2. Training for work relating to production and commissioning during the manufacturing process 4.2

 2.1 Assembly